-In determining these subjects, the student should identify the tertiary courses in which he has an interest.
+In determining these subjects, the student should identify the tertiary courses in which they have an interest.
 For each of these courses, there will be a list of prerequisites that are documented on the VTAC web site.

-Students considering interstate tertiary studies should consult the equivalent documents from each relevant tertiary body.
+Students considering interstate or international tertiary studies should consult the equivalent documents from each relevant tertiary body.